Call 877-745-6898 for Customer Support

 Outdoor ponds can freeze during the winter, especially in regions with harsh winters.
 While fish can survive in partially frozen ponds as long as they have access to oxygen and the water doesn’t freeze solid, some pond owners prefer to bring their fish indoors to avoid the risks associated with freezing temperatures.
 If you want to keep your fish in your pond throughout the winter, read our blog, How To Keep Your Goldfish And Koi Safe Through Canadian Winters.

 Moving your fish indoors provides them with a stable, controlled environment free from the dangers of ice formation, fluctuating temperatures, and potential predators.
-It also allows you to keep them active and healthy without causing them to enter a dormant state.
+You may place them in a cool environment, allowing them to become dormant, or move them entirely inside the home.
+This allows you to keep them active and healthy without causing them to enter a dormant state.
+We want to explain the considerations for both.

 What Happens When Fish Go Dormant?